CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-incoming.md

 If MailerQ runs behind a HAProxy server, the connection data is extracted from the PROXY header that is sent by the HAProxy server.

-If the TCP connection is secure, and the user is authenticated, the `user` property will contain this username.
+If the TCP connection is secure and some sort of SMTP authentication mechanism was used, the "user" property holds the username of the user who submitted the message.

 ## Spool directory data